cloudControl/documentation/Guides/NodeJS/Sailsjs.md

 # Deploying a Sails.js Application

+In this guide we're going to show you how to deploy a [Sails.js] application on cloudControl.
 [Sails.js] is real time [Node.js] MVC framework, designed to mimic pattern of frameworks like [Ruby on Rails].
 It allows you to easily create applications with Node.js using the Model-View-Controller pattern to organize your code so that it is easier to maintain.

-## Prerequisites
 If you are new to Sails.js, first, check out the [Sails getting started page] for more info on how to install Sails.

+## The Sails.js App Explained

 cloudControl supports running Sails.js applications through the Node.js buildpack.
 Before we get started, you need to get access to the sample application code in Github.

+### Get the App

 To make a clone of the Sails.js application from the repository, execute the following commands using bash: